JessupByun/synthetic-data-gen-eval/README.md

 - **Faculty Advisor:** Prof. Guang Cheng, UCLA Trustworthy AI Lab
 ---

 This repository contains the codebase for my independent research conducted at the **UCLA Trustworthy AI Lab** during **Fall '24**.
 My research focuses on synthetic tabular data generation and evaluation using advanced models like **LLaMA** and **TabSyn** deployed through frameworks like the **Groq API**.
-This work assesses the tradeoff between utility and privacy in synthetic data generation.
+This work primarily assesses the tradeoff between utility and privacy in synthetic data generation.

 ⚠️ **Note**: Some code and evaluation components, particularly those involving lab-specific methods, may be omitted or simplified to maintain security and lab privacy standards.